Top 5 Best Laptops for Programming Students

 Most Dell laptops have good support for Linux, and their line-up for affordable business laptops is Dell Inspiron.
 Some small to medium companies provide Dell Inspiron to their employees.

 You can find Dell laptops in almost all markets, even the latest generation.
-What I like about Dell Inspiron is that in addition to its affordable price, the latest releases have the latest processors and RAM and good battery life.
+What I like about Dell Inspiron is that in addition to its affordable price, the latest releases have the latest processors, RAM, and good battery life.

 2. HP 14